simp/simp-doc/docs/user_guide/Client_Management.rst

   of SIMP and need to add UEFI support, make sure you update your ``dhcpd.conf`` in the rsync directory, appropriately.

+  MAC addresses in the following section need to be lower case letters.

 Perform the following actions as ``root`` on the Puppet master system prior to attempting to install a client.